On the computation of zone and double zone diagrams: A qualitative description of the algorithm

-Second, even if a convergence result is obtained, one faces the problem of the actual computation of $I^{(n)}$ and $O^{(n)}$ for $n\geq 1$.
-Even for $n=0$ this is not a simple task since $O^{(0)}=\Dom(I^{(0)})=(\dom(P_k,\bigcup_{j\neq k}P_j))_{k\in K}$ is the Voronoi diagram of the sites $(P_k)_{k\in K}$, and hence, for sites of a general form, or sites which possibly form a degenerate configuration, or for space with a general norm, one has to find algorithms which enable the computation of Voronoi diagrams in such a setting, and most of the familiar algorithms for computing Voronoi diagrams (see e.g., \cite{Aurenhammer,AurenhammerKlein,ComputeGeoBook_BCKO,Edelsbrunner-book-1987,Mulmuley1994,OBSC,SharirAgarwal} for some reviews) are not able to achieve this task (or, in some cases, they are too complicated or too slow).
 Even if one restricts oneself to the familiar case of the Euclidean plane with point sites, one still faces problems starting from the iteration $n=1$.
-This is because one has to know how to compute the components of $\Dom(S)$ for a given tuple $S=(S_k)_{k\in K}$, and hence one has to know a method for computing $\dom(P_k,\bigcup_{j\neq k}S_j)$, i.e., the Voronoi cell of $P_k$ with respect to the set $\bigcup_{j\neq k}S_j$.
-Unfortunately, when $S=I^{(n)}$, $n\geq 1$, or $S=O^{(n)}$, $n\geq 0$, the components of $S$ are general sets, and again, it seems that most of the familiar algorithms for computing Voronoi diagrams are not helpful here.
+This is because one has to know how to compute the components of $\Dom(S)$ for a given tuple $S=(S_k)_{k\in K}$, and hence one has to know a method for computing $\dom\bigl(P_k,\bigcup_{j\neq k}S_j\bigr)$, i.e., the Voronoi cell of $P_k$ with respect to the set $\bigcup_{j\neq k}S_j$.
+Unfortunately, when $S=I^{(n)}$ or $S=O^{(n)}$, $n\in\N$, the components of $S$ are general sets, and again, it seems that most of the familiar algorithms for computing Voronoi diagrams are not helpful here.
+In Section \bref{sec:ActualCompute} below we explain how to overcome these difficulties.

 The sequences $(I^{(n)})_{n=0}^{\infty}$ and $(O^{(n)})_{n=0}^{\infty}$ were introduced in \cite{AMTn} in the case of the Euclidean plane with finitely many point sites.
 It was shown that $\overline{\bigcup_{n=0}^{\infty} I^{(n)}}=\bigcap_{n=0}^{\infty}O^{(n)}$ and that this tuple is the unique zone diagram.
-The proof of this result is not at all obvious and it contains some useful ideas (see Section ~\ref{sec:ConvergenceResult} below).
+The proof of this result is not at all obvious and it contains several insightful ideas (see also Section \bref{sec:ConvergenceResult} below).
 Although this is not a pure convergence result (no limits) and although no error estimates for the level of approximation were given, one still has the pleasant phenomenon that $(I^{(n)})_{n=0}^{\infty}$ increases to a zone diagram and $(O^{(n)})_{n=0}^{\infty}$ decreases to it.
-As for the actual computation of $I^{(n)}$ and $O^{(n)}$, it was already mentioned in Section \ref{sec:Intro} that very few details were given there.
+As for the actual computation of $I^{(n)}$ and $O^{(n)}$, we already mentioned in Section \bref{sec:Intro} that very few details were given in \cite{AMTn}.